Uno (card game): Uno: The Game Show

-In March 2013, it was announced that Mattel and the Gurin Company were teaming up to create a game show based on the card game, produced as a half-hour daily strip with a $100,000 cash jackpot along with a primetime version in which contestants competed for 1 million dollars.
+In March 2013, it was announced that Mattel and the Gurin Company were teaming up to create a game show based on the card game, produced as a half-hour daily strip with a $100,000 cash jackpot along with a primetime version in which contestants competed for $1 million.
 However, the idea was scrapped later on.

 Film adaptation

 On February 4, 2021, an action heist comedy film based on the game was announced to be in development for Mattel Films with Lil Yachty of record label Quality Control Music developing and being eyed for the lead role alongside the label's managers Kevin "Coach K" Lee and Pierre "P" Thomas, and Brian Sher for Quality Films producing, Marcy Kelly writing, and Robbie Brenner and Kevin McKeon leading the project as executive producer and supervising producer, respectively.

 Similar games

 Uno is a member of the shedding family of card games.
-The shedding family of card games consists of games where the objective is to get rid of all your cards while preventing the other players from getting rid of their cards.
+The shedding family of card games consists of games where the objective is to get rid of all of one's cards while preventing the other players from getting rid of their cards.